 Successful completion of the course in reading and written composition must be prerequisite to the course in Critical Thinking/English Composition.

 The second semester of English composition may be met by those courses in critical thinking taught in a variety of disciplines which provide, as a major component, instruction in the composition of substantial essays and require students to write a sequence of such essays.
-Successful completion of the course in reading and written composition shall be prerequisite to the course in Critical Thinking/English Composition.
+Successful completion of the course in reading and written composition (i.e., course that satisfies English 1A) shall be prerequisite to the course in Critical Thinking/English Composition.
 Written work shall be evaluated for both composition and critical thinking.
 Texts chosen in this area should reflect an awareness of cultural diversity.
 A minimum of 6,000 words of writing is required.

 Instruction in critical thinking is to be designed to achieve an understanding of the relationship of language to logic, which should lead to the ability to analyze, criticize, and advocate ideas, to reason inductively and deductively, and to identify the assumptions upon which particular conclusions depend.
 The minimal competence to be expected at the successful conclusion of instruction in critical thinking should be the ability to distinguish fact from judgment, and belief from knowledge; to use elementary inductive and deductive processes; and to recognize common logical errors or fallacies of language and thought.